Skip to contents

 header_left = "col_header_rule = FALSE")

-A rule drawn after each group of rows (defined by changes in the first group column). group_rule_after_last controls whether a rule also appears after the final group.
+A rule drawn at the boundary between adjacent groups (defined by changes in any group column). group_rule_after_last controls whether a rule also appears after the final group.

 # Solid thin rules between groups, including after the last one